Filming location Game of thrones in Split tour

 Split town is the largest town in the Dalmatian coast and the second largest in Croatia.
 The town garnering quite a lot of attention due to it’s clean beaches and wide range of connections to the nearby islands.
 For those that enjoy sightseeing and learning about history surely won’t be left disappointed as they take in the sight of the famous Diocletian Palace.

 But for those younger generations there’s plenty of night life to go around and various tours to go to.
 Split being a popular hub from where you can basically go to any nearby island and tour from, making it an ideal “base” of sorts to spend your vacation in.
+Check out the various excursions from Split like boat excursions to the Blue Lagoon or relaxing nature tours to Krka Waterfalls.

 About Diocletian Palace